balsama/Brunello-Admin-Theme---D6/brunello_admin/README.txt

-This theme is just a backport of the Drupal 7 admin theme (designed by Mark and Leisa).
+This theme is a backport of the Drupal 7 admin theme (designed by Mark and Leisa) with some customizations.

-The only changes are small API changes between Drupal 6 and 7 for compatibility.

-Please post any issues to the issue queue at http://drupal.org/project/issues/seven
+There are quite a few areas that could be improved.
+Please send pull requests if you have made any changes that should be incorporated.

+Incomplete list of customizations:
+* Added custom (blank) stylesheet
+* Added custom (blank) JS file
+* Added hover state for table rows
+* Added function to add unique classes per field to multigroup node forms